AtlasNX/Kosmos/Modules/README.md

-sys-netcheat | netcheat sys-module by jakibaki xor.play | audio player sys-module by XorTroll hbm_music | Homebrew Menu that has background music
+sys-netcheat | netcheat sys-module by jakibaki xor.play | audio player sys-module by XorTroll hbm_music | Homebrew Menu that has background music reinx | ReiNX - The bootloader by Rei